RommelTJ/docker_and_kubernetes_notes/practical_guide/s15-kubernetes-deployment/03_VolumesInEKS.md

    4. Next
    5. Network Access: Remove security groups and replace them with the eks-efs security group.
    6. Next, Next, Create.

+## Creating a Persistent Volume for EFS

+1. Grab the efs id from AWS console.
+2. Add persistent volume config to `users.yaml`
+3. Get the EFS Storage Class from GitHub and paste it above the Persistent Volume.
+4. Update the deployment resource to include the volume.